Standard Oil: Monopoly charges and antitrust legislation

-In 1904, Standard controlled 91 percent of production and 85 percent of final sales.
-Most of its output was kerosene, of which 55 percent was exported around the world.
-After 1900 it did not try to force competitors out of business by selling at a loss.
+In 1904, Standard controlled 91% of production and 85% of final sales.
+Most of its output was kerosene, of which 55% was exported around the world.
+After 1900, it did not try to force competitors out of business by selling at a loss.
 The federal Commissioner of Corporations studied Standard's operations from the period of 1904 to 1906 and concluded that "beyond question ... the dominant position of the Standard Oil Co. in the refining industry was due to unfair practices—to abuse of the control of pipe-lines, to railroad discriminations, and to unfair methods of competition in the sale of the refined petroleum products".

-Because of competition from other firms, their market share gradually eroded to 70 percent by 1906 which was the year when the antitrust case was filed against Standard.
-Standard's market share was 64 percent by 1911 when Standard was ordered broken up.
+Because of competition from other firms, their market share gradually eroded to 70% by 1906 which was the year when the antitrust case was filed against Standard.
+Standard's market share was 64% by 1911 when Standard was ordered broken up.
 At least 147 refining companies were competing with Standard including Gulf, Texaco, and Shell.
-It did not try to monopolize the exploration and extraction of oil (its share in 1911 was 11 percent).